Skip to main content

 So, at Yeo Valley Organic you’re sticking with plastic yogurt pots?

-Our Super Thick yogurt pot is the first of its kind – it’s made from 100% recycled plastic!
+Our Greek Recipe yogurt pot is the first of its kind - it's made from 100% recycled plastic!

 “Yes.
 Our customers ask: “Why don’t you switch to glass?” or “Why aren’t you using aluminium?” and they’re valid questions considering the headlines in the media and the misinformation online.